roboportal/bot_box/README.md

    `git clone git@github.com:roboportal/bot_box.git`

 7. Navigate to the repo: `cd ./bot_box`
-8. And compile the BotBox: `go build`
+8. And compile the BotBox: `go build -tags=arm` for raspberry or `go build` for mac.
 9. Create `.env` file for the configuration [following the instructions](#botbox-configuration).
 10. Run the bot by executing: `./bot_box`